This Season's Featured Soloists (in order of appearance)

 Jonathan Recomanta, Clarinet

-Jonathan Recomanta is a freshman at Etiwanda High School.
+Jonathan Recomanta is a freshman at Etiwanda High School, where he is a member of the marching band.
 He has been playing clarinet for four years and studies with Kira Golombek.
 He will perform the first movement of Concerto for Clarinet and String Orchestra by Aaron Copland.

 Joel Clifft, Piano